computeclub/gcp-cloud-deploy-extensions/README.md

 post-deploy image tagging, etc.) but instead gives extension points via [PubSub extensions](https://cloud.google.com/deploy/docs/subscribe-deploy-extensions) to flexibly fill these gaps.
-The extension solutions here stand up infrastructure and services necessary to build on top of that extension platform.
+The extension solutions here stand up infrastructure and services necessary to build on top of that extensible platform.

 ## Architecture

-The extension recipes here follow a very similar deployment pattern to the solutions in cloud-builders-community and cloud-build-extensions.
+The extension recipes here follow a very similar deployment pattern to the solutions in cloud-builders-community and cloud-build-notifiers.
 Namely, source code, dockerfiles, and cloudbuild configurations are packaged for users to build, store, and deploy container images to their GCP projects.